-Generally, these will relate to measures designed to improve the environment or strengthen the sense of place in the community affected by the development.
-These may be identified through the LDP2 Action Programme and may have been established through consultation with the local community and elected members on the proposal.
+Generally, these will relate to measures designed to improve the environment or strengthen the sense of place in the community affected by the development, such as blue green infrastructure improvements, habitat enhancement, biodiversity-rich planting schemes, woodland creation or public realm improvements.
+These may be identified through the LDP2 Delivery Programme and may have been established through consultation with the local community and elected members on the proposal.

-In areas where a requirement to undertake environmental improvements been identified, contributions will if applicable be required for development within the settlement boundary within which the site is located.
-For those applications in the Rural Protection Area or Rural

-Diversification Area, a contribution will, if applicable, be required towards an improvement within the settlement boundary closest to the application site.
+In areas where a requirement to undertake environmental improvements has been identified, contributions will, if applicable be required for development within the settlement boundary within which the site is located.
+For those applications in the Rural Protection Area or Rural Diversification Area, a contribution will, if applicable, be required towards an improvement within the settlement boundary closest to the application site.